What is an innovation challenge?

 Plan the timetable

-The next thing you should do is to start planning the challenge and decide the timetable of the competition.
-How to do that, depends on the participants, their knowledge of the topic, and the communication.
+The next thing you should do is to start planning the challenge and decide the timetable for the competition.
+How to do that depends on the participants, their knowledge of the topic, and the communication.

 When the target audience